markwetzel/BlueTreadWeather/README.md

 WeatherApiKey=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-4. Build and run the API and client the included Docker Compose script:
+4. Build and run the API and client using the included Docker Compose script:

 ```
 .\run.ps1